maxprog/krakenjs-angular2/README.md

 ## Features

-- Uses `kraken-js` at the server side to serve data mostly for Ajax requests from client.
+- `kraken-js` at the server side to serve data (mostly for Ajax requests from client).
-- Uses `webpack` instead of teh angular2 recommended `systemjs` as the module loader.
+- Uses `webpack` instead of the angular2 recommended `systemjs` as the module loader.
 - Clear separation of server and client code base